 Editor’s Note: KBOI Channel 2 recently followed Samantha Campbell as she participated in the prenatal education class offered by St. Luke’s at South Boise Women’s Correctional Center (SBWCC).
 Campbell, who is an inmate at SBWCC, delivered her baby on Feb.
 21, 2017 at St. Luke’s Boise.
-Watch her story.

 Dr. April Dawson’s professional background is in preventive medicine and public health, but in the past decade serving as the site medical director at the South Boise Women’s Correctional Center (SBWCC), she has seen very little care that emphasizes prevention.